RiccardoMasutti/btcpayserver-doc-1/docs/FAQ/FAQ-Deployment.md

 ### How much does it cost to run BTCPay Server?

-BTCPay is a 100% free and open-source software.
+**BTCPay is a 100% free and open-source software**.
 We do not charge you anything.
 However, to run it, you should host it.
 You can run it as a self-hosted solution on your own local server, or use a cloud hosting provider, which is what a majority of users do.
 Advanced users can run BTCPay on [their own hardware](../HardwareDeployment.md).
 Less technical users can use [Hardware As A Service options](../HardwareAsAService.md).
 If you do not wish to host your own server, you can use a free [Third-Party Host](../ThirdPartyHosting.md).
 Visit our [Deployment Page](../Deployment.md) for more information on the various ways in which you can run BTCPay.

 ### What are the minimal requirements for BTCPay?

-If you would like to run Bitcoin and Lightning Network nodes, the minimal requirements are :
+If you would like to run Bitcoin and Lightning Network nodes, the **minimal requirements** are :

 * 2GB Ram
 * 80 GB of storage [with enabled pruning](../Docker/README.md#generated-docker-compose)